documentationfor yFiles for HTML 3.0.0.1

 reachabilityResult.reachableNodes.forEach((node) => setBlueNodeStyle(node))

-Colored reachable nodes via undirected paths shows the same graph where all blue nodes are reachable by an undirected path from the green start node.
+Colored reachable nodes via undirected paths shows the same graph, but this time the blue nodes are reachable from the green start node by following an undirected path.

 Colored reachable nodes via undirected paths